-Following the installation of Mitek's software at a customer site, we provide ongoing software support services to assist our customers in operating the systems.
+Following the installation of our software at a customer site, we provide ongoing software support services to assist our customers in operating the systems.
 We have an internal customer service department that handles installation and maintenance requirements.
 The majority of inquiries are handled by telephone.
 For more complicated issues, our staff, after customer consent, can log on to our customers' systems remotely.
 Occasionally, visits to the customers' facilities are required to resolve support issues.
 We maintain our customers' software largely through releases which contain improvements and incremental additions.
 Nearly all of our in-house customers contract for annual support services from us.
-These services are a significant source of recurring revenue, and are contracted for an annual basis and are typically priced at approximately 8% to 18% of the particular software product's license fee.
+These services are a significant source of recurring revenue, and are contracted for an annual basis and are typically priced at approximately 8% to 20% of the particular software product's license fee.

 We provide maintenance and support on a contractual basis after the initial product warranty has expired.
 We provide telephone support and on-site support.
-Customers with maintenance coverage receive software updates from us.
+On site support is made at the customer's request along with pre-approval of reimbursable expenses from the customer.
+Customers with maintenance coverage receive software updates from us on an if and when available basis only.
 Foreign distributors generally provide customer training, service and support for the products they sell.
 Additionally, our products are supported internationally by periodic distributor and customer visits by our management.
 These visits include attending imaging shows, as well as sales and training efforts.
-Technical support is provided by telephone as well s technical visits in addition to those previously mentioned.
+Technical support is provided by telephone as well as technical visits if necessary in addition to those previously mentioned.

 We believe that as the installed base of our products grows and as customers purchase additional complementary products, the software support function will become a larger source of recurring revenues.
-Maintenance and support service fees are deferred and recognized into income over the contract period on a straight-line basis.
+Maintenance and support service fees are deferred and recognized as income over the contract period on a straight-line basis.
 Costs incurred by us to supply maintenance and support services are charged to cost of sales.